bunthut/federated-classifieds/README.md

 On activation the plugin creates a **Classifieds** page.
 Its ID is stored in the `fed_classifieds_page_id` option and can be changed to use an existing page.

 The page uses a bundled template that lists local `listing` posts along with any ActivityPub objects that were `POST`ed to `/wp-json/fed-classifieds/v1/inbox`.
 All listings and received objects are also exposed as an ActivityStreams collection via `GET /wp-json/fed-classifieds/v1/listings`.

+## Capabilities

+On activation the plugin creates a `publish_listings` capability and grants it to the built-in Author role as well as a new "Listing Contributor" role.
+Only users with this capability can submit listings via the `[fed_classifieds_form]` shortcode.
+Administrators may assign or revoke this capability for other roles under **Settings → Classifieds**.